EPAENERGYSTAR/epathermostat/docs/common_issues.rst

 - Missing / non-matching `interval_data_filename`: The interval data file name needs to match the name of the data file being loaded.
 - Including a path in the metadata file for the `interval_data_filename`: The path isn't required.
 The location of the metadata file will provide the path for the interval data files.
 - All columns in the metadata file must have data, even if that data is `none` or "".
 The software will try to elaborate if there is an entry that is missing a field, but your best results will be if you provide data for each field in the file.
-- The `zipcode` field should use the "ZIP Code Tabulation Area" code.
-This will allow for more accurate retrieval of weather station data.
-For more information on the mapping between ZIP / `ZCTA`_ codes and weather stations, please refer to `eeweather ZCTA to latitide / longitude conversion`_ and :ref:`thermostat.stations`.
+- The `zipcode` field should use the ZIP Code of the thermostat.
+This will be turned into a latitude / longitude that will be used for station lookups.
+The package that does this lookup is the `zipcodes`_ package.
+This package may be used to determine if a ZIP Code is valid or doesn't map to a location.
 - Data in UTC format ("+0") will give the best results.
 If you must include a UTC offset please ensure that your interval data is also using that UTC offset throughout the dataset.
 - `heat_type`, `heat_stage`, `cool_type`, and `cool_stage` need to have appropriate values or placeholders for the data.
 A best practice is to fill any fields that don't have an appropriate type / stage with "none".